Ariel Pink: 2021–2024: Ariel Pink's Dark Side

 In a December 2020 interview, Pink intimated that he may never release another album due to contemporary social and political affairs, and wrote that he was "not thinking about making art at the moment."
 The next month, he traveled to Washington D.C. and attended the Donald Trump rally that preceded the storming of the Capitol.
 Many publications, including New York Magazine, Spin, and Vice, incorrectly reported that he was part of the group who stormed the Capitol.

 Pink stated that he had attended the rally to "peacefully show his support for President Trump", and that after watching the president speak, he immediately returned to his hotel.
 Two days later, Mexican Summer announced that they would "end our working relationship with Ariel Rosenberg AKA Ariel Pink moving forward."
 Pink subsequently appeared on the Fox News program Tucker Carlson Tonight, where he declared that the lack of label support, combined with his inability to continue touring, had left him "pretty much [...] destitute and on the street."

 In August 2021, Pink announced through social media a new album, The Key of Joy is Disobedience, credited to "Ariel Pink's Dark Side" and recorded with producer/musician Nick Noto (Dark Side Family Jams), David Stagno, and Chloe Chaidez.
 The first single from the album, "Horse-Head Mother", was released digitally on February 4, 2022.

 Originally scheduled for release that same month, the full album was released on vinyl in a limited edition on August 12.
 The second single from the album, "Chupacabra", featuring the fictional musical group Vampiros was released digitally on October 14.

 In late October, Never Made A Demo, Ever was released digitally via the Ariel Pink Substack website, containing over an hour of newly recorded material produced by the band since the completion of The Key of Joy is Disobedience.
 In August 2023, the single "I Wanna Be A Girl" from the album was released digitally across all platforms, as well as Songs from Spider City via Substack, featuring additional content from the APDS album sessions.

 2025: With You Every Night

-On March 31, 2025, it was announced that after seven years, the follow-up album to Bobby Jameson, titled With You Every Night, would be released sometime in 2025.
+On March 31, 2025, it was announced that the album titled With You Every Night, would be released sometime in 2025.
 A concert featuring the full album was played on May 2 at the Teragram Ballroom in Los Angeles, California.
 The album was released by LAC Records on September 12.
 The singles "With You Every Night" and "Everyone's Wrong" were released on digital platforms in advance of the album's release.
 The album was positively reviewed by The Oxford Student and AudioFuzz, described by the latter as a strong comeback record.